smartcontractkit/documentation/src/pages/chainlink-functions/tutorials/automate-functions.md

 - Deploy the [AutomatedFunctionsConsumer.sol](https://github.com/smartcontractkit/functions-hardhat-starter-kit/blob/main/contracts/AutomatedFunctionsConsumer.sol) contract.
 You can set the interval of executions when deploying the contract.
 - Add the deployed contract to your subscription.
-- Simulate the request that will be stored in your deployed contract.
+- Simulate the request that is stored in your deployed contract.
-- Store the request (which includes the source code, encrypted secrets, and arguments) in the contract storage. **Note**: The stored request will be sent to the DON according to the provided time interval.
+- Store the request, which includes the source code, encrypted secrets, and arguments in the contract storage. **Note**: The stored request is sent to the DON according to the provided time interval.

 In your terminal, run the `functions-deploy-auto-client` command: